-This is a Phase 3, multicenter, randomized, double-blind, placebo- and active
+This is a Phase 3, multicenter, randomized, double-blind, placebo-controlled study consisting of

-The study population consists of adult subjects (≥ 18 years of age) with a diagnosis of moderate to severe chronic plaque PSO (Baseline Psoriasis Area and Severity Index [PASI] ≥ 12 and because area [BSA] affected by PSO $\geq 10\%$ and Investigator's Global 1. phototherapy.
+The study population consists of adult subjects (≥18 years of age) with a diagnosis of moderate to severe chronic plaque PSO (Baseline Psoriasis Area and Severity Index [PASI] >12 and because to surface area [BSA] affected by PSO ≥10% and Investigator's Clair [on a 5-point scale]) who are a condition

-Approximately 750 subjects will be screened in order to have 560 subjects randomized in the study.
-For each subject, the study will last a maximum of 73 weeks and will consist of 4 periods, a Screening Period (2 to 5 weeks), a double-blind, placebo- and active comparator-controlled Initial Treatment Period (16 weeks), a double-blind, active comparator-controlled Maintenance Treatment Period (36 weeks), and a Safety Follow-Up (SFU) Period (20 weeks after the final dose of investigational medicinal product (IMP).
-After the 36-week Maintenance Treatment Period, eligible subjects will be allowed to enroll in an open-label study.
+Approximately 535 subjects will be screened in order to have 400 subjects randomized in the study.
+There will be approximately 320 subjects in the bimekizumab treatment arm and 80 subjects in the placebo treatment arm.
+For each subject, the study will last a maximum of 77 weeks and will consist of 4 periods: a Screening Period (2 to 5 weeks), a double-blind, placebo-controlled Initial Treatment Period (16 weeks), a double-blind, placebo-controlled Randomized-Withdrawal Period (40 weeks) Period, and a Safety Follow-Up (SFU) Period (20 weeks after the final dose of investigational medicinal product [IMP]).
+After completing the study, eligible subjects will be allowed to enroll in an open-label study.

-Eligible subjects will be randomized 4:2:1 to receive the following blinded IMP regimens:
+Eligible subjects will be randomized 4:1 to receive the following blinded IMP regimens: